AdamLaporte/ENSAI-2A-projet-info-groupe-32/README.md

 This repository contains a large number of configuration files for setting the parameters of the various tools used.

-Normally, for the purposes of your project, you won't need to modify these files, except for `.env` and `requirements.txt`.

 | Item                       | Description                                                              |